lambdaclass/concrete/ROADMAP.md

 Three implementation audits on 2026-07-18 reproduced nine numbered defects in previously dark stdlib trusted bodies, Mono/Elab/SSACleanup boundaries, and the reducer, plus a four-part proof-freshness class.
-The surface-gate task comes first because it protects those fixes; the defects immediately follow it in the one global file-order sequence.
+R-0004 is the current frontier: contain false proof-freshness claims, then replace their root model.
+The no-shadowing migration in R-0435 follows that evidence-integrity repair.
+This ordering is deliberate: the source-language decision is made, but a false `proved` claim is the stop-the-line defect.

 ### Task R-0004

-**Objective:** Fix proof-subject freshness and fail closed Before preserving any `proved` claim, treat the following as one evidence- integrity defect class and file individually numbered ledger entries/reproducers before implementation:
+**Objective:** Fix proof-subject freshness and fail closed.

+Treat the following as one evidence-integrity defect class:

 - a source `#[proof_by]` without `#[proof_fingerprint]` currently compares a
-     synthesized current fingerprint with itself and can remain proved forever;
+  synthesized current fingerprint with itself and can remain proved forever (bug 058);
-   - `bodyFingerprint` hashes statements but omits parameters, return type, generics/bounds, capabilities, and other signature facts;
+- `bodyFingerprint` hashes statements but omits parameters, return type, generics/bounds, capabilities, and other signature facts (bug 059);
 - `#[requires]`/`#[ensures]` and selected spec/proof identity are outside the
-     body hash; and
+  body hash (bug 060); and
-   - stale dependency propagation considers direct callees rather than the transitive proof dependency closure.
+- stale dependency propagation considers direct callees rather than the transitive proof dependency closure (number and file this leg only after its multi-function witness exists).

+Land this task in five explicit slices:

+1. **Executable witnesses first.** Bugs 058–060 have numbered documents with replay transcripts, but prose snippets are not permanent executable reproducers.
+Check in minimal fixtures plus a dedicated freshness gate that demonstrates each current false verdict and its control.
+Build the multi-function dependency chain, reproduce the fourth defect, then give it its own number.
+Bug 061 is a separate ProofCore identity/model defect and is owned by R-0442; it is not folded into freshness merely because the same CI repair exposed it.
-   Immediate containment: an in-source proof link without a stored, validated proof-subject digest is `missing`/`unbound` (or `needs_recheck`), never `proved`; release/verified profiles fail closed.
-Replace body-only freshness with a versioned canonical `ProofSubjectDigest` covering qualified semantic identity, full typed signature and generic constraints, capabilities, normalized body, requires/ensures/invariants, selected spec and theorem identity, extraction/schema version, and dependency root.
-Compute dependency freshness transitively using a deterministic SCC/Merkle root so recursion is finite and a deep callee edit stales every dependent claim without making source location/alpha-renaming noise semantic.
-Gate each omitted component, missing/malformed digest, false postcondition, `i32 -> u32` signature edit, capability/generic edit, theorem/spec swap, direct and multi-hop dependency drift, recursive SCCs, comments/formatting/alpha-renaming stability, and a mutation proving no old body-only path can emit `proved`.
+2. **Immediate containment.** An in-source proof link without a stored, validated proof-subject digest is `missing`/`unbound` (or `needs_recheck`), never `proved`; release/verified profiles fail closed.
+3. **Root digest.** Replace body-only freshness with a versioned canonical `ProofSubjectDigest` covering qualified semantic identity, full typed signature and generic constraints, capabilities, normalized typed body, requires/ensures/invariants, selected spec and theorem identity, and extraction/schema version.
+4. **Dependency root.** Compute freshness transitively using a deterministic SCC/Merkle root so recursion is finite and a deep callee edit stales every dependent claim without making source location or alpha-renaming noise semantic.
+5. **Replay context.** Make `--report check-proofs` resolve the proof workspace from the input project/repository rather than the process working directory.
+   The same HMAC input currently reports 11 verified / 0 failed from the repository root but 0 / 11 `theorem_lookup` failures and `Toolchain: unknown` from `examples/hmac_sha256/`.
+A replay command is not complete evidence until its project root, proof modules, and toolchain resolve independently of the caller's cwd.

+Gate each omitted component, missing/malformed digest, false postcondition, `i32 -> u32` signature edit, capability/generic edit, theorem/spec swap, direct
+and multi-hop dependency drift, recursive SCCs, comments/formatting/alpha-renaming stability, repository-root/project-root invocation parity, and a mutation proving no old body-only path can emit `proved`.
+Keep the R-0002 proof-extraction CI repair and its reverified std fingerprints in their already-landed commit; do not mix that repair with these new evidence gates.

+### Task R-0435

+**Objective:** Ban lexical value shadowing while preserving explicit assignment rebind.

+**Decision status:** ratified 2026-07-25; implementation pending.
+This reopens the same R-0435 task after the earlier same-day “shadowing stays legal” decision was superseded.
+The changelog preserves that history; reopening the task is not reuse of its stable ID.

+The language rule is:

+> A new local value binding may not reuse the spelling of another local value
+> binding visible along its lexical scope chain.

+This applies to parameters, `let` declarations, pattern binders, loop binders, and borrow-block value/region binders.
+It rejects both an enclosing-scope collision and a same-scope consuming spelling such as `let s = transform(s)`.
+It is an auditability and human-identity rule, not a substitute for compiler-owned identity: Elab alpha-renaming remains mandatory defense in depth.

+Assignment is not binding introduction. `acc = f(acc, x)` remains legal for a `mut` linear place when evaluation consumes the old value before installing the new one; overwriting a still-live linear value remains E0219.
+The normative slogan is “one lexical name, one binding; at most one live resource in a linear place,” not “one binding, one resource.”
+A declaration inside a loop denotes one lexical binding even though it executes each iteration, and equal binder spellings in sibling match arms remain legal because neither binding is visible from the other.

+The rule is scoped to the lexical value-binding namespace.
+Field labels, type names, traits, and modules occupy separate namespaces.
+Whether a local may shadow a top-level function, import alias, or intrinsic is a separate namespace decision and must not be smuggled into this migration.

+Slice 1 is the prerequisite pattern-binder renaming form (`Variant { value: inner }` or an equivalent LL(1) spelling), shared by `match`, `if let`, `while let`, and destructuring `let`.
+Without it, nested `Option`/`Result` patterns are not expressible without shadowing because both payloads are named `value`.
+Slice 2 adds one stable diagnostic for forbidden lexical reuse and migrates the existing corpus.
+Slice 3 adds the inventory and mutation gates.

+Gate renamed nested patterns in every supported pattern position; rejection of parameter/`let`/pattern/loop/borrow collisions; rejection of `let s = transform(s)`; positive assignment-rebind, per-iteration declaration, and sibling-arm cases; interpreter/native agreement; formatter round-trip; and mutations that omit each binder kind or accidentally reject assignment rebind.
+Land the cross-cutting migration in a worktree and merge once green.

 ### Task R-0005

 **Objective:** Fix bug 053 — DCE deletes checked integer negation Centralize a generated operation-semantics/trap inventory consumed by folding, DCE, interpreter, LLVM, QBE, fuzz generation, and the capability matrix.
 Until then, mark integer `.unaryOp .neg` side-effecting unless it is proved non-trapping;